Quasilinear rough partial differential equations with transport noise: Preliminaries

 where $\beta (u)^\natural\in\CC(0,T;W^{-3,1}),$ i.e.\ there exists $a>1$ and a control function $\omega $ such that for every $(s,t)\in\Delta $, $\sup_{|\phi |_{W^{3,\infty}}\leq 1}\langle \beta (u)^{\natural}_{st},\phi \rangle\leq \omega (s,t)^a.$ \end{theorem}

-\begin{proof} This result is essentially contained in \cite[Theorem 1]{hocquet2018ito}.
-The only difference is that here we replace $\R^d$ by the $d$-dimensional torus $\mathbb T^d,$ but the proof is carried out in the same way.
-Note that in constrast to the whole space scenario, here we allow for functions $\beta \in C^2$ that do not necessarily vanish at the origin, which is permitted thanks to the fact that the torus has finite Lebesgue measure.
-Details are left to the reader. \end{proof}
+\begin{proof} The only difference here with the property shown in \cite{hocquet2018ito} is that the full space $\R^d$ is replaced by the $d$-dimensional torus $\mathbb T^d,$ but the proof is carried out in the same way (noticing for instance that \cite[Prop.\ 4.1]{hocquet2018ito} is a local statement).
+Hence, we only sketch the main arguments and refer to the latter reference for details.

+If $u$ is bounded, it is possible to iterate products as in \eqref{concl:prod} to obtain the chain rule on polynomials.
+By the uniform remainder estimates satisfied by elements of the parabolic class $\mathcal H^{\alpha,p}_B$ (see \cite[Section 4]{hocquet2018ito}), one can then conclude from a density argument that \eqref{chain_rule_thm_expl} holds for such $u$.
+The formula is then extended to \emph{any} solution, thanks to the observation that a ``sufficiently large'' class of rough parabolic equations has bounded solutions (for instance, this is the case when $F$ above belongs to $L^r(0,T;L^q)$ with $\frac{1}{r}+\frac{d}{2q}<1$).
+Boundedness among the latter class is proved by applying a rough Moser iteration lemma (\cite[Proposition 6.2]{hocquet2018ito}).
+See also Theorem 5.5 below. \end{proof}

 Besides the renormalization property, one of the core arguments that will we used repeatedly in this paper is a Gronwall-type lemma, well-adapted to incremental equations of the form \eqref{nota:solution}. \begin{lemma}[Rough Gronwall] Let $E\colon[0,T]\to \R_+$ be a path such that there exist constants $\kappa,L>0,$ a regular control $\omega ,$ and a superadditive map $\varphi $ with: